TEXAS HILL COUNTRY WINE CAMP

 Read More

-MEMORIAL DAY OPENS UP A SUMMER OF WHITES AND ROSES AND MORE We celebrate and memorialize those who protect and defend us this weekend.
-It will be a great three-day [...]
+MEMORIAL DAY OPENS UP A SUMMER OF WHITES AND ROSES AND MORE We celebrate and memorialize those who gave up their lives to protect and defend us this weekend.
+It [...]

 Read More

 Are you a Super Taster?
-It is interesting to sense that “A-HA” moment when someone finds out if you are what Tim Hanni, MW calls a “super taster.”
-It is [...]
+It is exciting to sense that “A-HA!” moment when an individual finds out you are a “super taster.”
+It is not if you have educated [...]

 Read More